sirfonzie/INF2004_LAB6/README.md

 In this example, using an array instead of a linked list for a large dataset saves memory and reduces overhead.

-### 2. Memory Usage Monitoring:
+**Memory Usage Monitoring:**

-#### Before Optimization:
+Before Optimization:
 1. Use functions like `pico_malloc_stats` to monitor memory usage before optimization.
 2. Record the memory statistics, including heap and stack usage.

-#### After Optimization:
+After Optimization:
 1. Rerun the program with the optimizations in place.
 2. Monitor memory usage using the same memory profiling functions.

-#### Observation:
-- Compare memory statistics before and after optimization.
+**Observation:** Compare memory statistics before and after optimization.
 A reduction in memory usage, especially in the heap, indicates successful memory optimization.

 **Compiler Optimization Flags**
-1. Understand compiler optimization flags like `-O1`, `-O2`, and `-O3` and their impact on code optimization.
-2. Compile a program with different optimization levels and compare their performance.
-3. Discuss trade-offs between code size and execution speed with different optimization levels.
+In this section, we delve into the realm of compiler optimization flags, including `-O1`, `-O2`, and `-O3`, and their profound influence on code optimization.
+You will gain a comprehensive understanding of how these flags impact the performance of your program.
+To gain practical insights, you'll compile a program using varying optimization levels and rigorously compare their execution speed.
+Additionally, we'll engage in a thoughtful discussion exploring the trade-offs between code size and execution speed that accompany different optimization levels.
+This exploration will equip you with the knowledge to make informed decisions when selecting the most suitable optimization level for your embedded system, ensuring a balanced approach that meets your specific project requirements.

 Compiler Optimization Flags: Optimizing code during compilation can be as simple as specifying compiler flags.
 The level of optimization depends on the flag used:

-**No Optimization:**
+No Optimization:
 ```bash
 gcc -O0 my_program.c -o my_program
 ```

-**Moderate Optimization:**
+Moderate Optimization
 ```bash
 gcc -O1 my_program.c -o my_program
 ```

-**High Optimization:**
+High Optimization
 ```bash
 gcc -O2 my_program.c -o my_program
 ```

-**Maximum Optimization (Aggressive):**
+Maximum Optimization (Aggressive
 ```bash
 gcc -O3 my_program.c -o my_program
 ```